-5. International Health Certificate: Your vet should have these in stock.
+6. International Health Certificate: Your vet should have these in stock.
 It’s a good idea to call ahead and ask.
 This is an international health certificate that needs to be completed by your vet within 10 days of departure.
 Depending on the logistics of your particular pet relocation and the specific health certificate being used (APHIS Form 7001) an additional USDA Endorsement maybe required on this health certificate.
-Speak to your PetRelocation.com specialist regarding the USDA portion of this process.
+Speak to your PetRelocation Specialist regarding the USDA portion of this process.

-6. All original documentation must travel with the pets.
+7. All original documentation listed above must travel with the pets.

 Local Pet Resources

 Want to be added to our listings?
 Contact us!

 Animals Vet-A-Paw: 5869 Johnny Lane Nice, France 58946,

 Flachaire Catherine: 20, Rue Ferdinand Duval, Paris PH: +33 1 48 87 85 96

 Clinique Vétérinaire du Docteur Gachet: 32, Rue Etienne Marcel, Paris – PH: +33 1 42 33 90 33

 ESVCE (European Society of Veterinary Clinical Ethology)